 Brian McMillan is the Director of the Music Library at Western University in London, Ontario.
 In addition to a Masters of Information Studies from the University of Toronto, he holds a bachelors and masters in voice performance from McGill University.
 He has sung professionally with several ensembles across Canada including the Tafelmusik Chamber Choir, Aradia Ensemble, Quebec's Les Violons du roy, and the chorus of the Canadian Opera Company.

 Gianmarco Segato is Adult Programs Manager for the COC in which capacity he writes for the company’s publications; programs and manages the Opera Insights, Opera Talks and Opera Connect programs and, has hosted the Big COC Podcast.
 He was previously manager of the COC’s Opera Shop.
-As a baritone, he has recently appeared in The Glenn Gould School’s production of Offenbach’s La belle Hélène; in Against the Grain Theatre’s Messiah and, has sung roles with Opera by Request in Hamlet, Werther and Adriana Lecouvreur.
+As a baritone, he has recently appeared in The Glenn Gould School’s production of Offenbach’s La belle Hélène; in Against the Grain Theatre’s Dora Award-winning Messiah (2013 and 2015) and, has sung roles with Opera by Request in Hamlet, Werther and Adriana Lecouvreur.
 He is an avid cyclist, cook and enjoys seeing opera wherever he travels.

 Four Seasons Centre for the Performing Arts.
 Photo Credit: COC © 2010